mortido/rewind-viewer/README.md

 ## Overview

 Key differences with original rewind viewer:
- - binary protocol for faster communication and more primitives per frame
+ - Binary protocol - for faster communication and more primitives per frame;
- - slaves client connections (can draw but can't finish frame)
+ - Slaves client connections - can draw but can't finish frame;
- - camera views
+ - Camera views;
- - updated API (e.g. map size option)
+ - More primitives and API methods;
- - updated versions of some 3rd party libs
+ - YAML configuration;
- - yaml configuration
+ - UI updates;
- - ui updates
+ - Updated 3rd party libs;
- - bugfixes
+ - Bugfixes.

 Original features:
  - All figures are drawn using your video adapter, so no more problems with slow drawing